crystallabs/crysterm/CRYSTAL-WISHLIST.md

 ## API to expose a method to kill Fiber from outside code.

+I believe this exists as a feature, but is not exposed in public API.

 ## Ability to create a Proc and partial from a method with named args:

 ```cr